-- 1. Statement of Application and Certification; and

-- 2. Bond Purchase Agreement Summary Letter; and

-- 3. Bond Opinion Letter; and

-- 4. Issuer Certification; and

-- 5. Inducement Resolution; and
+- 1. Statement of Application and Certification; and - 2.
+Bond Purchase Agreement Summary Letter; and - 3.
+Bond Opinion Letter; and - 4.
+Issuer Certification; and - 5.
+Inducement Resolution reflecting a MTBA amount no less than the MTBA amount requested in the Initial Application; and

-- 6. Evidence of the TEFRA Hearing; and

-- 7. Commitment for Permanent Financing; and

-- 8. Written documentation from each service provider that all necessary utilities (i.e., electricity, gas, sewer, and water) are available at the proposed site.
+- 6. Evidence of the TEFRA Hearing; and - 7.
+Commitment for Permanent Financing; and - 8.
+Written documentation from each service provider that all necessary utilities (i.e., electricity, gas, sewer, and water) are available at the proposed site. - 9.
+Applications for supplemental allocations of MTBA must apply for a firm commitment.
+THDA will reserve the amount necessary to cover the Supplemental Applications, before allocating to Round 3.
+However, a Firm Commitment will not be issued for a supplemental allocation until D.1. through D.8. are satisfied.
+All supplemental allocations must close before 11:59 PM Central Time on December 15, 2022.

-D. MTBA Conditional Commitment Eligibility Documents
+E. MTBA Conditional Commitment Eligibility Documents